exonum/exonum-java-binding/exonum-java-binding/core/rust/ejb-app/TUTORIAL.md

 ```

 #### CLASSPATH
-Classpath is used to locate Java classes of your service and its dependencies, including
+Classpath is used to locate Java classes of your service and its dependencies.
-the Exonum Java Binding.

 You may package your service in an Uber JAR using
 the [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/index.html)
 and pass a path to the service artefact during application configuration as `--ejb-service-classpath`
 parameter.
-Alternatively, you may assemble a classpath that includes the service and all of
+Alternatively, you may assemble a classpath that includes the path to service and all of
 its dependencies and pass it instead.

 ### Step 2.
 Generate Node Configuration